New Tests Measure Your Body’s Biological Age, Offering a Glimpse into the Future of Health Care

 Drug benefits on time

 Clocks, once validated, could gauge drug effectiveness against age-related diseases quicker and cheaper than trials that track health outcomes over many years, expediting FDA approval of such therapies.
 For this to happen, though, the FDA must see evidence that rewinding clocks or improving related biomarkers leads to clinical benefits for patients.
 Researchers believe that clinical applications for at least some of these clocks are five to 10 years away.

 Progress was made in last year's TRIIM trial, run by immunologist Gregory Fahy at Stanford Medical Center.
-People in their 50s took growth hormone, metformin, and a drug called rapamycin for 12 months.
+People in their 50s took growth hormone, metformin and another diabetes drug, dehydroepiandrosterone, for 12 months.
 The cocktail, aimed at restoring immune function, reversed age by an average of 2.5 years, according to an epigenetic clock measurement taken before and after the intervention.
 Don't quit your gym just yet; TRIIM included just nine Caucasian men.
 A follow-up with 85 diverse participants begins next month.

 But even group averages of epigenetic measures can be questionable, explained Willard Freeman, a researcher with the Reynolds Oklahoma Center on Aging.
 Consider this odd finding: heroin addicts tend to have younger epigenetic ages.
 "With the exception of Keith Richards, I don't think heroin is a great way to live a long healthy life," Freeman said.